yotamofek/trunc/README.md

 Examples
 ---------------
 Depending on the encoding of your browser '🤚🏾' will produce a dark-skinned hand.
-In most text editors it will look like two separate characters.
+In most text editors it will look like two separate characters (🤚  🏾).

 Notice how the truncation to 1 will not break the grapheme into a yellow hand: